-The Patient Master Identity Management (PMIM) Profile supports the creating, updating and deprecating of master identity information, as well as subscribing to these changes, about a subject of care using the HL7 FHIR standard and its RESTful transactions.
-Where “patient identity” information includes all information found in the FHIR Patient resource such as identifier, name, phone, gender, birth date, address, marital status, photo, others to contact, preference for language, general practitioner, and links to other instances of identities.
-The “Patient Master identity” is managed centrally among many participating organizations.
+The Patient Master Identity Registry (PMIR) Profile supports the creating, updating and deprecating of patient master identity information about a subject of care, as well as subscribing to these changes, using the HL7 FHIR standard and its RESTful transactions.
+In PMIR, “patient identity” information includes all information found in the FHIR Patient Resource such as identifier, name, phone, gender, birth date, address, marital status, photo, others to contact, preference for language, general practitioner, and links to other instances of identities.
+The “patient master identity” is a dominant identity managed centrally among many participating organizations (a.k.a., “Golden Patient Identity”).

-Beyond the basic create, retrieve, update, and delete (CRUD) transaction set, this profile addresses important patient safety issues related to cases where there are two or more patient demographic records that have, in error, been established for the same person.
-In such cases, it is not clear which demographic record is the “true” one.
-There is also a risk that health data may be associated with each demographic record – and these disparate data, together, are needed before a fully and accurate “health picture” can be developed for this person.
-Both of these situations represent patient safety risks.
+Beyond the basic create, retrieve, update, and delete transaction set, this profile addresses important patient safety issues related to cases where there are two or more patient master identities that have been established for the same person, thus it is not clear which identity is the “true” one.
+There is also a risk that health data may be associated with each identity – and these disparate data, together, are needed before a fully and accurate “health picture” can be developed for this person.
+These situations represent patient safety risks.
+This profile addresses how these multiple patient master identities can be merged into a single patient master identity, and how this merge flows down to data custodians so that they take appropriate actions.This profile is intended for FHIR-only configurations without other underlying standards.

-This profile describes how a “master demographic record” scenario can be operationalized.
-In such a scenario, there should be one and only one definitive demographic record for each unique subject of care.
-Leveraging the Profile’s actors and the architectural patterns that describe their operation, PMIM supports patient-safe demographic records merging.
-Multiple demographic records are merged to ensure there is one and only one definitive source of truth.
-The profile also stipulates mandatory behaviors of FHIR servers that maintain health data about the subjects of care such that no health information is “orphaned” following the merge.
-PMIM requires that when merge or links are made between the two or more Patient instances, any query against any of the patient identifiers that have been linked return results for all the linked records, and to the extent possible, deprecated Patient identities are no longer utilized.
-Clinical data referencing merged Patients should be updated so that queries for the merged Patient will return all relevant clinical data.

-This profile is intended for FHIR only configurations without other underlying standards.
 We chose to use the FHIR message pattern because it fits well into the subscription notification model.

 Open Issues and Questions

-PMIM-1: HL7 Patient Administration workgroup is looking at better defining the patient merge/link functionality in FHIR.
+PMIR-1: HL7 Patient Administration workgroup is looking at better defining the patient merge/link functionality in FHIR.
 We will follow this work and collaborate with HL7 to keep these efforts aligned.
 See https://confluence.hl7.org/display/PA/Merge+Operation

-PMIM-2: Should we include shall, should, or may for Provenance resources in the Mobile Patient Identity Feed transaction?
+PMIR-2: Should we include shall, should, or may for Provenance resources in the Mobile Patient Identity Feed transaction?
 This version doesn’t provide any guidance on Provenance, should it?

-PMIM-3: Should Subscription be an option or required on the Patient Identity Manager?
+PMIR-3: Should Subscription be an option or required on the Patient Identity Manager?
 Should the configurable feed destination be an option or required for Patient Identity Manager?

-PMIM-5: In some profiles demographics is used to cover all demographic information including identifiers.
+PMIR-5: In some profiles demographics is used to cover all demographic information including identifiers.
 This profile uses identity to cover demographics and identifiers.
 Which term is most clear and should this profile use demographics instead of identity?

-PMIM-6: Should we include an option on the Patient Identity Manager to support the FHIR $match operation on patients?
+PMIR-6: Should we include an option on the Patient Identity Manager to support the FHIR $match operation on patients?
 This would require an additional actor and transaction.

-PMIM-7: IHE has submitted a Change Request GF#23009 with HL7 to clarify their usage of link with RelatedPerson as recommended in this profile to allow for management of parent relationships to children.
+PMIR-7: IHE has submitted a Change Request GF#23009 with HL7 to clarify their usage of link with RelatedPerson as recommended in this profile to allow for management of parent relationships to children.

-PMIM-8: Should we require versioning when updates are made to resources?
+PMIR-8: Should we require versioning when updates are made to resources?

 Closed Issues